🌟 LOOKING FOR THE BEST THINGS TO DO IN SOUTHERN CALIFORNIA WITH KIDS? 🏖️

 Disneyland has two parks: Disneyland and Disney California Adventure.
 If you’ve ever been to Walt Disney World, I’d compare Disneyland with Magic Kingdom and Disney California Adventure with Hollywood Studios.

 Downtown Disney District is a shopping, dining, and entertainment district.
-Here we had a yummy Mexican lunch.
-We enjoyed the stores, especially the LEGO Store and World of Disney.
-Then we got some ice cream for dessert.
+There are many great restaurants and stores.
+We especially love the LEGO Store and World of Disney.

 So even if you don’t go to Disneyland, still make a stop at Downtown Disney District and enjoy everything it has to offer!